lydell/run-pty/README.md

 To limit how many commands run in parallel, use for example `--auto-exit=5`.
 Just `--auto-exit` is the same as `--auto-exit=auto`, which uses the number of logical CPU cores.

 Note: `--auto-exit` is for conveniently running a couple of commands in parallel and get to know once they are done.
 I don’t want the feature to grow to [GNU Parallel] levels of complexity.

+## Shell scripting

+Let’s say you run `run-pty % npm run $command` on the command line.
+If the `command` variable is set to `frontend`, the command actually executed is `run-pty % npm run frontend` – run-pty receives `["%", "npm", "run", "frontend"]` as arguments (and has no idea that `frontend` came from a variable initially).
+This is all thanks to your shell – which is assumed to be a bash-like shell here; the syntax for Windows’ `cmd.exe` would be different, for example.

+If you try to put that in a [JSON file](#advanced-mode) as `"command": ["npm", "run", "$command"]`, run-pty is going to try to execute `npm` with the literal strings `run` and `$command`, so `npm` receives `["run", "$command"]` as arguments.
+There’s no shell in play here.

+Another example: Let’s say you wanted a command to first run `npm install` and then run `npm start` to start a server or something.
+If you run `run-pty % npm install && npm start` from the command line, it actually means “first run `run-pty % npm install` and once that’s done (and succeeded), run `npm start`”, which is not what you wanted.
+You might try to fix that by using escapes: `run-pty % npm install \&\& npm start`.
+However, run-pty is then going to execute `npm` with `["install", "&&", "npm", "start"]` as arguments.
+There’s no shell in play here either.

+run-pty only executes programs with an array of literal strings as arguments.

+If you want a shell, you could do something like this: `run-pty % bash -c 'npm install && npm start'` or `"command": ["bash", "-c", "npm run \"$command\""]`.
+You can also but that in a file, like `my-script.bash`, and use `run-pty % ./my-script.bash` or `"command": ["./my-script.bash"]`.
+If you need cross-platform support (or get tired of bash), you could instead use `run-pty % node my-script.js` or `"command": ["node", "my-script.js"]`.

 ## Credits